Skyshader77/keycloak/.github/ReadMe.md

 ```sh
 sudo docker run -d -p 9000:9000 sonarqube:community
 ```
-2) Clone the repo inside
+2) Clone the repo

 ```sh
 git clone git@github.com:Skyshader77/keycloak.git
 ```

-4) go to the project's root directory
+4) Go to the repo's root directory

 5) Go to your sonarqube instance and create an account
 ```sh
 http://localhost:9000
 ```
 6) Create a local project.
-Project name should be keycloak.
+IMPORTANT: Project name should be keycloak.

 7) Click on Other CI in the Analysis ooptions